sanskrit/raw_etexts_english/blogs/manasataramgini/2006-09-11_at-the-rim-of-the-kandukaprastha.md

 +++
-title = "At the rim of thexa0kandukaprastha"
+title = "At the rim of the kandukaprastha"

 +++
 We stood accompanied by three others at the rim of the kandukaprastha.